 VWL has entered into a service agreement with the Issuer to perform tasks according to its usual business practices, such as the service and administration of the lease receivables.
 To fulfil its duties, VWL will transfer the collected funds to the Account Bank on behalf of the Issuer.
 Therefore, the Issuer has established at least four accounts as defined in the Account Agreement in accordance with the terms and conditions of the transaction structure.
-The Issuer is exposed to the default risk of The Bank of New York Mellon, Frankfurt Branch (BNYM), appointed to be the Account Bank.
+The Issuer is exposed to the default risk of Elavon Financial Services Ltd., London, appointed to be the Account Bank.
 Default risks are mitigated by certain downgrade provisions linked to the rating of the Account Bank.
-Should BNYM be downgraded, the Account Bank is required to transfer the balance of the account to another bank with sufficient ratings on its own cost.
-To assess the risk relating to the Account Bank, Creditreform Rating has undertaken an internal credit assessment of BNYM.
+Should Elavon Financial Services Ltd. be downgraded, the Account Bank is required to transfer the balance of the account to another bank with sufficient ratings on its own cost.
+To assess the risk relating to the Account Bank, Creditreform Rating has undertaken an internal credit assessment of U.S. Bankcorp, the parent company of its 100% subsidiary Elavon Financial Services Ltd..

 The Issuer will enter into two separate swap agreements to mitigate exposure to interest rate changes over time and hedge the interest rate risk arising from receiving fixed rate payments under the lease receivables and paying a floating rate on the Class A and Class B notes.
 Under the terms of the swap agreement, the Issuer expects to receive floating rate payments based on 1-month Euribor plus spread in return of a fixed rate paid to the Swap Counterparty.

 The Issuer is exposed to the risk of DZ Bank AG as the Swap Counterparty failing on any monthly payment, in which case the available distribution amount (including the cash reserve) may be insufficient to make required payments on the notes.
 Depending on the future development of interest rates, the Issuer may also be obliged to transfer net payments to the Swap Counterparty.
 As the monthly net swap payments rank senior to any liabilities on the notes, the available distribution amount may be insufficient to cover all required payments on the notes.
 The transaction is also exposed to the risk of Swap Counterparty insolvency.
 In this case, substantial swap termination payments may arise depending on the future development of interest rates and the future market value of the swap.